tnsoftbear/flutter_currency_calculator/README.md

 Module logic is separated to application, infrastructure and domain layers.
 Project structure is organized by the the ["feature first"](https://codewithandrea.com/articles/flutter-project-structure/) style.
+See namespaces structure in folder tree view in the [lib/ tree](doc/lib_tree.md) document.
 Logic is separated to features, and each feature has its own namespace with all layers inside.
 Features do not call each other, except the "Front" feature, which defines the application entry point and general configuration of appearance.